chuangcaleb/obsidian-fountain-editor/docs/basic/faq-basic.md

 - **FREE**: Pay nothing.
 - **Markdown**: All the perks aforementioned above.
 - **Local Files**: Just regular files, stored in a folder, on your device.
-  - **Privacy**: Nothing gets sent to anyone's cloud servers, so only you can access.
+  - **Privacy**: No data gets sent to anyone's cloud servers, so never worry about leaks.
-  - **Speed**: Local access faster than cloud access, why I switched over from Notion.
+  - **Speed**: Local access is magnitudes faster than cloud access.
+SPEED is why I searched for a Notion alternative.
-  - **Accessibility**: Offline access.
+  - **Accessibility**: Offline-first access.
 - **Customizable**: 1000+ community plugins & themes for every workflow & style — or develop your own, like I'm doing!

 ---